On-Site Museum Programs

 ADD ON!
 Colonial Amusements

 What did children do for fun?
-Further your students' experience by playing the games children enjoyed over 200 years ago.
-Add 1 hour to program, $4/student.
-Maximum: 60 students.
+Further your students’ experience by playing the games children enjoyed over 200 years ago.
+Maximum: 50 students.
 Grades 2-8.

 A Day of Living History